API Settings¶

 Email Notifications¶

 Keystone will default to using the local server when issuing email notifications.
-An alternative SMTP server can be sepcified using the settings below.
+An alternative SMTP server can be specified using the settings below.
 Securing your production email server with a username/password is strongly recommended.

 | Setting Name | Default Value | Description |